robert/robert.github.com/_posts/2021-11-30-better-sentences.md

 > In the past I used Hemingway Editor to spot and fix overly complex sentences.

-We save 12 words and get rid of 2 real clunkers.
+We save 12 words and get rid of 2 clunkers.
 We do have to be careful though.
 This new wording arguably implies that Hemingway Editor actually rewrote the sentences for the author, whereas I imagine that the author did the rewriting himself before merely asking Hemingway what it thought of the new version.
 If we were worried about this confusion then I would also be OK with:

 > In the past I used Hemingway Editor to spot overly complex sentences so that I could fix them.